wmglab-duke/pyfibers/README.md

    - Schild 1997

 ## Installation
-*Note that these instructions are temporary for development* *Currently, it is recommended that you use NEURON v8.2.3 and Python 3.11*
+*Note that these instructions are temporary for development* #TODO update this section once the package is on PyPI *Currently, it is recommended that you use NEURON v8.2.3 and Python 3.11*
 1. Install NEURON and add to PATH (https://nrn.readthedocs.io/en/latest/)
 2. Clone the package to your machine